dblock/kahneraja.github.io/_posts/2016-01-09-what-is-a-feedback-seeking-culture-and-how-do-we-get-there.md

 A feedback seeking culture is one in which we communicate with authenticity and respond with improved agility.

-This takes a lot of modelling, leadership, safety and maturity.
-We must learn how to seek feedback.
+Responsible, motivated and knowledgeable.
+Competent, autonomous and capable of handling executive decisions without supervision.
+Efficient response.
+Openness to criticism.

-Maintaining a feedback seeking culture takes a lot of work.
+Maintaining a feedback seeking culture takes work, skill development, modelling, leadership, safety and maturity.

+### Hypothesis

+1. If we can assess a collective's feedback seeking maturity we can more accurately calculate their performance.
+2. Modelling feedback seeking behaviour is a shortcut to improved teamwork maturity.